raffrant/CAD-Annotator-Lite/README.md

 ## Installation and first run

-The instructions below are Windows-first because Drawing2STEP's automatic FreeCAD discovery currently targets standard Windows installation paths.
+The instructions below are Windows-first because Drawing-to-CAD's automatic FreeCAD discovery currently targets standard Windows installation paths.
 The Node server and browser interface can also run on macOS or Linux, but the CAD command paths must then be configured for that system.

 ### What is required?